You want smart political talk without the meltdowns?

 Right to try.

-And there's a there's a trial going on.
+And there's a trial going on.

-Um anyway, well, pray pray for your friend, Scott.
+Anyway, well, pray for your friend, Scott.

-I'm very sorry, and wish everybody the best.
+And wish everybody the best.

-If you get this, and I'm not dispensing medical advice here.
+If you get this, and I'm not dispensing medical advice here, I've resisted it from the beginning.

-I'm not a doctor, I didn't go to medical school.
+I didn't go to medical school.

-If you get a positive COVID test, immediately do not pass go, do not collect 200.
+If you get a positive COVID test, immediately, do not pass go, do not collect $200.

 Immediately call your doctor and ask an intelligent question.